 Externally, extensions should always remain in proportion with the existing property and, from a planning perspective, be subservient to the original.
 Internally, consider the new addition’s function as well as form, and bear in mind that any new space must also work effectively with your existing layout, in terms of access, flow and light levels in the rooms beyond.
 Consult with an architect or designer.

 Will I need planning permission?

-Oak-frame extensions are subject to the same regulations and rules as any other, so before you consider any construction, do consult your local planning department.
-Some extensions may be allowed under permitted development rights, but many require planning consent due to their size, scale and location.
+Oak frame extensions are subject to the same regulations and rules as any other, so before you consider any construction, do consult your local planning department.
+Some extensions may be allowed under permitted development rights, but many require planning permission due to their size, scale and location.

 Most oak frame extensions are built from green oak, which is the term for oak that retains moisture content (up to 30 per cent, depending on how long it has been allowed to air dry) and which has recently been felled.
 Green oak buildings need time to settle; the shrinkage that occurs is a structural advantage as the joists tighten up.
 Oak that has dried out is called ‘seasoned’, which is much harder to work with.

 Are green oak structures affected by building regulations?

 In addition to planning, all oak-frame additions must adhere to building regulations and energy-efficiency guidelines.